logicmoo/vspace-metta/MeTTaLog.md

 MeTTa can be executed in one of the following modes:

-- `./MeTTa --help`
-- `./MeTTa --version`
-- `./MeTTa --arch`
-- `./MeTTa --dump-runtime-variables`
-These options must appear as the only option.
-They cause MeTTa to print an informational message and exit.

 - `./MeTTa [option ...] script-file [arg ...]`
 Arguments after the script file are made available in the MeTTa flag `argv`.